2024 New Zealand Ski Resort Guide [Club Field Edition] | To midsummer powder and freeride heaven!

 Mount Olympus is such a ski resort

-With a top elevation of 2,096m, it is a club field with a special feeling that is also called "God's playground" and is also called the soul (soul) of New Zealand freeriding.
+The top altitude is 2,096m, and it is a special club field that is called ``God's Playground'' and is also said to be the soul of New Zealand freeride.

 Even if you live overseas, you can become a club member, but there are hurdles to joining, such as the obligation to participate in the Work Party Day in the summer, the need to be recommended by two or more club members, and the minimum number of ski days required during the season.
 Of course, it is possible to use it as a visitor for overseas skiing.
 There are also lodges where you can stay in the mountains.